Business Lawyer Atlanta

 Mr. Ledbetter specializes in civil litigation in metropolitan Atlanta, Georgia, and possesses vast experience in business lawsuits.
 Mr. Ledbetter was recognized as a SuperLawyers Rising Star in 2018 and 2019 in the area of Civil Litigation.
 Published on July 25, 2018, last updated on May 16, 2019.

 Finding a good Atlanta Business Lawyer can be critical to your company’s success.
-Conoscienti & Ledbetter are award-winning attorneys who know the ins and outs of Georgia business law and can assist with your business’s legal needs, whether you are a new LLC or a large corporation.
+Conoscienti, Ledbetter & Archer are award-winning attorneys who know the ins and outs of Georgia business law and can assist with your business’s legal needs, whether you are a new LLC or a large corporation.

 Having an Atlanta business attorney in your corner can ascertain that you understand just what you’re committing to each time you write or sign a contract.
 That comes in handy with everything from signing a new client to leasing office space.
 There are legal pitfalls to every contract, and experienced business lawyers can help keep your company safe.
 An Atlanta business lawyer can represent businesses seeking to raise funds, crowdfund, sell or purchase a business, or even start a new business.

-As your company matures and evolves, an Atlanta business lawyer from Conoscienti and Ledbetter will be with you along the way, from the first writing of your business plan to the minute that you realize your need to incorporate or form an LLC to the initial huge deal you sign.
-A business attorney Atlanta may also assist you to protect your intellectual property, copyrights, and trademarks.
+As your company matures and evolves, Atlanta business attorneys at Conoscienti, Ledbetter & Archer will be with you along the way, from the first writing of your business plan to the minute that you realize your need to incorporate or form an LLC to the initial huge deal you sign.
+A business attorney in Atlanta GA may also help you protect your intellectual property, copyrights, and trademarks.

 Finding the Right Business Attorney Atlanta

-The right business attorney Atlanta works with companies of all sizes, and even brand new startups.
+The right Atlanta business attorney works with companies of all sizes, small businesses, and even brand new startups.
 Finding an attorney who works with all types of companies is a benefit.
 Your business may grow and change, and you don’t want to look for a new business attorney with every new iteration of your company.

-Joseph A. Conoscienti and J. Blake Ledbetter are experienced business attorneys Atlanta GA in addition to representing clients in criminal cases and other civil matters and areas of law.
-Our firm is dedicated to supplying the finest quality legal services to you and your company promptly with competitive and reasonable rates.
+Joseph A. Conoscienti, J. Blake Ledbetter, and Avery Archer are experienced business attorneys in Atlanta GA, in addition to representing clients in criminal cases and other civil matters and areas of law.
+Our law firm is dedicated to supplying legal services of the finest quality to you and your company promptly with competitive and reasonable rates.

 Speak with trusted Atlanta business lawyers.